-Tip: A community may be defined by geography (place), identity (attributes) or affinity (what we like).
+Help text: A community may be defined by geography (place), identity (attributes) or affinity (what we like).
 The best way to demonstrate your project's public benefit is to demonstrate that you know, work with and respond to your community.